elhtay/iot_project_summer24/README.md

 ## Elham Tayebi, et223dt

-## Short Project Overview
+## Short Project Description
 In this project, we will focus on building a simple temperature and humidity IoT device using the Raspberry Pi Pico W and a DHT11 sensor.
-The tutorial involves computer setup, setting up the hardware and using a cloud-based service such as Adafruit io to monitor the data sent by the sensor.
-This project will take approximately 6-7 hours to complete.
+The tutorial involves computer setup, setting up the hardware and using a cloud-based service such as Adafruit IO to monitor the data sent by the sensor.
+This project will take approximately 6-8 hours to complete.

 ## Objective
 ### Why I Chose This Project?